-It's when you learn something new about yourself—something which has been there all along.
+It's when you learn something new about yourself—something that has been there all along.
 Say you learn as an adult that you have ADHD, or that your father is not your genetic parent.

 What happens when you have this kind of realization?